Christmas Markets of Eastern Europe

 - When in Poland, fill up on favorites like kielbasa and pierogi.
 Don't miss out on trying the bagels—they were born here.

 - German food, on the tour extension, is hearty and substantial.
 Among the specialties are dumpling stews, sauerkraut, sausages, smoked cheeses, and dark breads.
-Bavaria produces some of the world’s purest beers and exceptional white wines.
+Bavaria produces some of the world’s purest beers, and white German wines are exceptionally good.

 - Wi-Fi is available in most hotels, though some charges may apply.